Aaronarch5/Angular-PID-Position-DC-Motor-Encoder-STM32F4/README.md

 # PID Position Controller Setup

-This guide explains how to set up a PID position controller using an L298D module and a Pololu 25D DC motor with encoder.
+This guide explains how to set up a PID position controller using an L298D module and a Pololu 25D DC motor with encoder, using C and STM32FCubeIDE.

+## Software Needed
+- **STM32CubeIDE**

 ## Components Needed
 - **Microcontroller** (e.g., STM32F411CEUx)
 - **L298D Motor Driver Module**